Space Dungeon: Ports

-The only contemporary home version of Space Dungeon was for the Atari 5200 system in 1983.
-The game cartridge came prepackaged with a dual-controller holder, allowing players to snap two stock controllers in and play like in the arcade.
+The only contemporary home version of Space Dungeon was for the Atari 5200, released by Atari, Inc. in September 1983.
+The game cartridge came with a dual-controller holder, allowing players to snap two 5200 controllers together and play using twin-stick controls.
 The game differs from the arcade original in that most of the objects are approximately four times the size, spores can be launched by enemies only in the eight ordinal directions, and the enemies are less aggressive.

 Reception

 The Atari 5200 version of Space Dungeon was reviewed by Video magazine in its "Arcade Alley" column where it was described as "such a triumph that not even the questionable 5200 controllers can spoil the fun."
 Dawn Gordon of MicroKids called the port "yet another Atari Supersystem standout."
 In 1995, Flux magazine ranked the Atari 5200 version 64th on their "Top 100 Video Games."

 Legacy

-Space Dungeon was later released as part of the PlayStation Portable collection Taito Legends Power-Up.
+Space Dungeon is included in the 2006 PlayStation Portable compilation Taito Legends Power-Up.